 - Are an intravenous drug user.

-- Have severe eczema or other skin conditions that cause cracks in the skin, like athlete's foot.
+- Have severe eczema or other skin conditions that cause breaks in the skin, like athlete's foot.

-- Redness in the skin, usually the lower leg.
+- Redness in the skin on different parts of the body, usually the lower leg.

 - The redness gets worse over a day or two, becoming painful.

-- The skin will look a bit shiny.
+- The cellulitis skin will look a bit shiny.